As we’ve learned from COVID-19, the most unthinkable and unlikely events can unfold in any given year.

 I know people say that there’ll be no work if we’re in a recession.
 But this is a bit dramatic.
 There’ll be less work, definitely.
 That doesn’t mean nobody will want help with things or spend money on personal services.

 What are you good at that you could charge people for?
-Could you sell a few unused items on Facebook Marketplace or Gumtree?
+Could you sell a few unused possessions on Facebook Marketplace or Gumtree?

 Maybe you decide to learn new skills in your spare time now – like building things, creative work, or taking courses – which you can use to earn income in the future.
 Maybe there’s a way to earn income from your hobby?